 Before you connect the jack socket (next steps outlined below) cover the length of braided wire, the output to the jack socket, with heat shrink tubing to prevent it from touching any of the potentiometer lugs and creating a short.
 All braids in our guitar are now ground/earth connections.
 So be sure to insulate it as it runs through the main control cavity.

 CONNECTING THE JACK

 The output jack on an electric guitar or bass is the gateway - it is essential that it is wired correctly to get a clean connection between the guitar and the amp.
 If it is not correctly wired, it will either result in some horrific buzz, or no noise at all.
 This is the "Gibson" style using braided guitar wire as found in stock Les Pauls, SG's Les Paul Junior's etc...

 You will need:

-- 1/4'' input jack (normally Switchcraft or another reputable brand)
+- 1/4'' output jack (normally Switchcraft or another reputable brand)